DataDog/integrations-core/weblogic/README.md

    For more information, see the [WebLogic documentation][14].

-3. Verify that the [`PlatformMBeanServerUsed`][10] attribute value is set to `true` in the WebLogic Administration Console.
+3. Verify that the [`PlatformMBeanServerUsed`][10] attribute value is set to `true` in the WebLogic Server Administration Console.
 The default value is `true` in WebLogic Server versions 10.3.3.0 and above.
-This setting can be found in the WebLogic Server Admin Console or configured using WebLogic Scripting Tool (WSLT).
+This setting can be found in the WebLogic Server Administration Console or configured using the WebLogic Scripting Tool (WSLT).

-   _**Enable in the Admin Console**_
+   _**Enable in the Administration Console**_

    ```
    Domain (<WEBLOGIC_SERVER>) => Configuration => General => (Advanced) => Platform MBeanServer Enabled